 *Note that PFDs may be tagged with multiple categories.

-Note that PDF judiciary categories underwent a re-classification from 2019 from which Emergency Services and Community health care related deaths were grouped into discrete categories rather than combined.

 Supplementary Appendix Table 6.
 Causes of death within thromboembolism-related PFDs accounting for ≥1% of cases, by ICD-11 criteria.
 Note that coding of an individual death can involve multiple ICD-11 codes.
-By this criterion a cause of mortality must have been mentioned at least twice across all 166 PFDs.
+By this criterion a cause of mortality must have been mentioned at least twice across all 112 PFDs.